SnowConvert AI (scai) Command Reference

 Prerequisites:

-• Data validation configuration file (JSON); if –config is omitted, an ephemeral default config is auto-generated under the OS temp directory with a unique per-run affinity
+• Data validation configuration file (YAML); if –config is omitted, an ephemeral default config is auto-generated under the OS temp directory with a unique per-run affinity

 • Snowflake connection with appropriate privileges